FREQUENTLY ASKED QUESTIONS

 First off, our best advice would be to only bring what you really need.
 In keeping with the Boy Scout motto of “Leave No Trace,” we’d definitely encourage you to only bring things which you can take home with you.

-We are happy to share with you our list of essential items to bring with you:
+We are happy to share with you our list of essential items:

 • Festival ticket